 In a simplified manner, these are the steps of mould making:

 1-Cut the foam and plywood sections either by hand or CNCd.

 5-Employ fibreglass lamination to protect the foam from the filler putty.

 6-Apply layers of sandable putty and sand it until it gets a smooth shape.

 7-Spray primer and polish it to get the desired glossy surface.

 Now, we can finally make the mould itself.
 These moulds are made of highly durable composite bodies with an epoxy tooling coating at the cavity surface.
 So, why this coating?
 Well, it ensures a smooth, polishable and durable surface that can resist multiple releasing cycles.
 Moulds can have as many parting lines as needed.
 But as you add them, would mean a more labour-intensive process.
 The following video shows more details on the construction.

-Summarising the last steps:
+Summarising the last steps of mould making:

 1-Identify parting lines to apply separation flanges.